-- PREPARATION AND DELIVERY OF SERMONS.
+- 601 PREPARATION AND DELIVERY OF SERMONS.
 The instruction is given from textbook and by lecture, including text analysis and outline development.
 In connection with the instruction students are required to submit briefs of sermons actually preached at some time within the school year, with full information as to time and place.
 Each student must present at least one written sermon per semester.
 Text: Preparing to Preach, Breed.
+Prescribed. first year, two hours.